Can I Sleep Train My Older Child?

 Many parents have chocked the sleep problems up to “FOMO”.
 This can be partially true with all of the electronic devices that lead our children to late night texting, television watching, and Youtube watching, however, there may be a much more physiological explanation for their sleep issues.

 When children have anxieties about going to sleep and stay awake too late, it starts to throw off their circadian rhythm, which can make it really hard for your child to fall asleep.
-They end up in a vicious cycle of being too anxious to fall asleep, and then too over tired to fall asleep.
-Their bodies can end up working against them and actually keep them awake.
-Leading to further anxiety.
+They end up in a vicious cycle of being too anxious to fall asleep, and then too overtired to fall asleep.
+Their bodies can end up working against them and actually keep them awake, leading to further anxiety.
 These anxieties then often lead to wakings during the night where children commonly get up and go into their parent’s bed.
-Then their sleep problems become an issue that effects the whole family.
+Then their sleep problems become an issue that affects the whole family.

 Getting your child on a healthy sleep plan should be a very positive experience with great rewards at the end.